crystalidea/qt6windows7/README.md

 ### Known issues:

 - QRhi using DirectX 12 is not ported; the D3D12 backend reports itself unavailable on Windows 7 and Qt falls back to another one.
 D3D11 **is** ported now — `createDXGIFactory2()` falls back to `CreateDXGIFactory1()`, and `QD3D11SwapChain::createOrResizeWin7()` implements the BitBlt presentation model for everything below Windows 10 — but it has so far only been compiled, not run on Windows 7.
 Until that is confirmed, `QSG_RHI_BACKEND=opengl` (needs a driver with OpenGL 2.1 or newer, and then everything works including WebGL) and `QT_QUICK_BACKEND=software` (no driver needed at all, no WebGL) remain the reliable options for Qt Quick and anything embedding it, Qt WebEngine included.
-- Qt WebEngine runs on Windows 7 with the sandbox enabled and renders pages; the only harness checks that fail are the ones needing a GPU, on a test machine that has none.
-See the qtwebengine section.
 - The sandbox cannot put a target into a job object on Windows 7 if the browser process is itself already in one without `JOB_OBJECT_LIMIT_BREAKAWAY_OK`, because nested jobs only arrived in Windows 8.
 Chromium checked for this in `ShouldSetJobLevel()` and ran the target without a job level; that check was deleted with Windows 7 support and is **not** restored here yet, so an application launched from inside a job may fail to start child processes.
 - On Windows 7, Qt WebEngine gives up the features the OS never had: WinRT-backed ones (Web Bluetooth, WinRT MIDI, WinRT geolocation), hardware video encoding and Media Foundation camera capture through DXGI, per-monitor DPI, and the Windows 8-and-later sandbox mitigations
 - `SetDefaultDllDirectories()` needs KB2533623 on Windows 7; without that update the sandbox skips its DLL search-order hardening (KB2670838, already required by patched qtbase, is needed for the GPU stack)